bigmlcom/sketchy/README.md

 ```

 As with the other sketching algorithms, Count-Min sketches may be
-merged if they were initialized with the same parameters.
+merged if they're initialized with the same parameters.

 ```clojure
 test> (def midsummer1-cm (count-min/into (count-min/create :hash-bits 9)